 Jock McAuley was the 'baby' of 3 Squadron WW2 pilots.
 He flew his Mustang in the closing months of the War in Italy.

-'Dusty' Lane - Spitfire and Mustang Pilot who went on to an important airline career.
+'Dusty' Lane - Spitfire and Mustang Pilot who went on to a nationally-important airline career.

 Stan Curran was an Engine Fitter and later Engineering Officer in the RAAF during WW2 and post-war.
 He had postings with 3SQN in Canberra (Mustangs) and Butterworth (Sabres).